 Notice the Symptoms

 The signs of addiction—like confusion, brain fog, mood swings, and shaking—may not raise red flags when exhibited by seniors.
-Such symptoms are written off as part of aging.
+People consider such symptoms part of aging.
 All too often, medical professionals discover senior addictions only after their elderly patients fall or sustain another type of injury.
 If you notice any of these symptoms and know that your loved one has been taking pills, schedule an appointment for them with a doctor.
 You might also try to gently confront them about the issue.

-Detox for seniors is difficult and needs to be done slowly and with a lot of monitoring.
+Detox for seniors is difficult and must be slow and carefully monitored.
 Cognitive and physical issues can also slow detox treatments down.
 However, once completed, patients can return to living more normal lives, without the debilitating effects of prescription addiction.

-Drug abuse is a problem faced by more than just young people.
+Drug abuse is a problem for more than just young people.
 It may come as a surprise that as we age, we are more susceptible to prescription pill addiction.
 At David York Agency, our experienced in-home healthcare providers can help to monitor medication and keep an eye out for warning signs of substance abuse.
-Our staff is trained in the latest guidelines for eldercare.
+Our staff knows all the latest guidelines for eldercare.
 All our home health aides are certified.

 David York Agency Home Healthcare Can Help Seniors in Riverdale

 At David York Agency, we understand the many challenges and risks faced by the aging and elderly and are dedicated to providing care to support them through all of those ups and down.
 At David York Home Healthcare Agency, extraordinary service is what sets us apart from other companies in Riverdale that provide in home healthcare services.